CUBRID/cubrid-manual/en/admin/control.rst

 Controlling CUBRID Service
 --------------------------

 The following **cubrid** utility syntax shows how to control services registered in the configuration file.
-One of the followings can be specified in *command*:
+One of the following can be specified in <command>:
 **start**, **stop**, **restart**, or **status**; **start** is used to run services; **stop** is used to stop services; **restart** is used to restart services; **status** is used to check status.
 No additional options or arguments are required.

 ::